acbsp/bonafide.guru/en/contents.rst

 confused under the influence of the exsternal material energy.
 Until we come to the spiritual platform, there is no possibility of escaping from envy and pride by so-called power.
-The transcendental stage is described in Bhagavad-gita as *brahma-bhutah prasannatma samah sarvesu bhutesu (18.54).*\ When we attain that stage, we can look at everyone with the same spiritual understanding.”
+The transcendental stage is described in Bhagavad-gītā as *brahma-bhutah prasannatma samah sarvesu bhutesu (18.54).*\ When we attain that stage, we can look at everyone with the same spiritual understanding.”